 In addition to these, our medical negligence solicitors will make available for you an independent dental expert who will carry out further medical examinations on you and make reports.

 We are ready to assist you make available these documents and whatever other documents which may be required as it pertains to your case.

-How To Sue My Dentist For Dental Negligence?
+How To Sue My Dentist For Being Negligent?

-- Next is to fund your claims using any of the medical negligence funding types which are available for your case.
+- Next is to fund your claims using any of the funding types which are available for your case.

 - Gathering of facts, documents and other information to serve as evidence follows

 - Next is to establish liability based on the evidence gathered and write a letter of claim to the defense party.
 It is also important to register the claim in court at this point.
 While this does not necessarily mean that the claim will go to a trial, it actually ensures that both parties play their roles effectively to ensure a smooth and quick resolution.

 - Where the defense party accepts liability, both parties can agree on a favorable settlement fee.
 If the reverse is the case, the case will be presided over by a judge.

 - At the end of a successful claim, the claimant receives the right amount of compensation taking into account the losses incurred, pain and suffering as well as future prognosis.

 The compensation you will receive for your claim is not fixed but varies from one dental malpractice case to another meaning that different dental claims will receive different dental malpractice settlement amounts.